ranisalt/node-argon2/README.md

   // ...
 });

-// OR

-var salt = argon2.generateSaltSync(32);

 // ES7

 const salt = await argon2.generateSalt(32);
 ```

-Please keep in mind synchronous salt generation is blocking, since it waits for
-entropy when enough is not available, so please refrain from using sync version.

 You can also modify time, memory and parallelism constraints passing the object
 as the third parameter, with keys `timeCost`, `memoryCost` and `parallelism`,